 If they are accommodating, then you can take care of filing all of the easement documents with the county on your own.

-This is nice, but it isn’t always practice.
+This is nice, but it isn’t always feasible in practice.

 4. The governing document will state who is responsible for maintaining an easement

 So, if you’re just using their land, you don’t have to maintain it, right?

 Whatever governing documents you have designating your easement agreement will discuss this portion.

 However, it is most common for the homeowner to be responsible for maintaining all of their property, including any portions that others may use as a part of an easement.

 5. Landlocked property can be an investment opportunity

 Landlocked property is an investment opportunity if you play your cards correctly.